Overview

 Meet Our Faculty

-Jacqueline Urbine, M.D. and Gregory Vorona, M.D., who have completed pediatric subspecialty training including fetal MRI, are both American Board of Radiology (ABR) certified in Pediatric Radiology.
+Both Eman Mahdi, M.D. and Gregory Vorona, M.D. completed pediatric subspecialty training including fetal MRI and both are American Board of Radiology (ABR) Pediatric Radiology.
+Dr. Mahdi is also ABR certified in Neuroradiology.

-Dr. Vorona completed two fellowships at the Children's Hospital of Philadelphia including Pediatric Radiology and Pediatric Neuroradiology, which included fetal brain and spine MRI.
+Dr. Mahdi completed her two pediatric fellowships from the Children's National Health System in Washington, D.C. and Dr. Vorona completed his two fellowships at the Children's Hospital of Philadelphia.
+Each received advanced medical education in Pediatric Radiology and Pediatric Neuroradiology, which included fetal brain and spine MRI.

 Pediatric Imaging Faculty